PokerHigh Facebook Icon Texas Holdem | Online Poker Game | PokerHigh

 Third Betting Round: The Turn

-Following all betting action on the flop, the fourth community card, known as the turn, is dealt face-up.
+Following all betting action on the flop, the fourth community card, the turn, is dealt face-up.

 Another round of betting, similar to the previous street of play, takes place.

-Players have the choice to check, bet, call, fold, or raise once more.
+Players can check, bet, call, fold, or raise once more.

 Final Betting Round: The River

-Following all betting action on the turn, the fifth communal card, known as the river, is dealt face-up.
+Following all betting action on the turn, the fifth communal card, the river, is dealt face-up.

-After that, another round of betting takes place, similar to what happened on the preceding street of play.
+After that, another round of betting occurs, similar to what happened on the preceding street of play.

-The remaining players have the option of check, bet, call, fold, or raise once more.
+The remaining players can check, bet, call, fold, or raise once more.

 In the conclusion of all betting activity, the remaining players in the hand with hole cards reveal their holdings to decide a winner.
 The showdown is what it's called.